Terry Metherell: The "Metherell Affair" and resignation

 The government subsequently created a job for Metherell, a position with the Environment Protection Agency.
 Metherell accepted the offer and resigned from Parliament, effectively engineering a vacancy in a seat that was very likely to revert to the Liberals at a by-election.
 At the May 1992 by-election the Labor Party did not nominate a candidate, but a field of Independents and minor parties reduced the Liberal vote by 16%, and 14% after preferences, nevertheless won by Liberal candidate Andrew Humpherson.

 However, the Liberals' retaking of Davidson proved to be a Pyrrhic victory for the Coalition.
 Because the Coalition only had a minority, it could not prevent the Legislative Assembly referring the matter of Metherell's appointment to the Independent Commission Against Corruption, which made findings of corruption.
 The four independents threatened to support a Labor no-confidence motion if Greiner stayed in office, forcing Greiner and the Minister for the Environment, Tim Moore, to resign.
 These findings were eventually ruled by the Supreme Court of New South Wales as being outside the powers of the ICAC to make.
 Metherell never took up the offered job.

+Post political career

 Following his departure from politics, Metherell became a Director of Life Education Australia, which provides drug education programs to students throughout Australia, a position he held until 1999.
-He now dedicates his time to the Manly-Warringah Historical Society and various other local associations.
+He now dedicates his time to the Manly–Warringah Historical Society and various other local associations.